Our life-force, our vital energy

 The nature of Qi is to be constantly in motion.
 The aim is to assist the natural flow of Qi towards health again.

-Free flowing via meridians, Qi permeates the whole body, on every level.
-Ming Shen: Radiant Spirit.
+Free flowing via our meridians, Qi permeates the whole body, on every level.
+Enabling our Ming Shen/Radiant Spirit to shine brightly.

 Living in harmony